Ken-Obieze/alx-Airbnb-database/README.md

-# LX Airbnb Database Project
+# ALX Airbnb Database Project

 This repository contains the **database design and implementation** of an Airbnb-like system.
 The project is structured into multiple tasks that gradually build a robust, normalized database system, preparing learners to tackle **real-world database challenges**.